Canadians planning a trip to Europe from 2022 need to be prepared for the launch of the European Travel Information and Authorisation System (ETIAS).

 Whilst this policy has provided easy access to Europe, it has been unable to provide the highest levels of security.

-By pre-screening traveler info against international security databases, residents and visitors are better protected from the challenges of international terrorism and diseases arriving from overseas.
+By pre-screening traveller info against international security databases, residents and visitors are better protected from the challenges of international terrorism and diseases arriving from overseas.

 The collection of data in this way also makes crossing the border faster and more efficient.
 Electronic passport gates replace manual inspection and therefore reduce waiting times.